 The Green Party will invest in the social and physical capital we need for a future that uses resources sparingly and provides for the wellbeing of people.
 We will:

-- introduce ethical investment guidelines for all Government investment funds
+- Introduce ethical investment guidelines for all Government investment funds

-- properly funding environmental and Treaty education
+- Properly fund environmental and Treaty education

-- invest in preventative health care, to keep people well rather than wait till they are sick
+- Invest in preventative health care, to keep people well rather than wait till they are sick

-- invest in better urban planning, making cities more liveable with enough public housing, integrated with better public transport to reduce fuel use.
+- Invest in better urban planning, making cities more liveable with enough public housing, integrated with better public transport to reduce fuel use.

 Supporting sustainable business